MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

 ## Categorization analysis

-You can see how the activity data is distributed into predefined categories, including total number of meetings, meeting hours, email, and email hours by category.
+You can analyze both emails and meetings or you can select to analyze only emails or only meetings.
+You can see how the activity data is distributed into predefined categories, including: total number of meetings, meeting hours, email, and email hours by category.
+If you select to only analyze meetings, Email Thread Analysis will be unavailable.

 You can also select **Download Category Distribution Data** to download a .csv file of this categorized data activity.

 ![Categorization analysis](./images/pexp-cat-analysis.png)